okinta/alga-infra/README.md

 See `./server --help` for more usage information.

+### Deploying a Stack

+To deploy a stack, run:

+    ./server stack-[name]

+If the stack doesn't exist, this command will fail.
+If the stack does exist, its configuration will be loaded and deployed.

 ### Vultrkv Server

 This server runs a simple key value store, allowing other servers to save and